Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Approach

 \section{Approach}

-We propose \sys, an automatic test generation approach to improve evaluation correctness for \llm code generation by combining \chatgpt{-based}~\cite{chatgpt} test generation with a traditional mutation method to generate a large set of diverse and complex inputs.
-Researchers have shown that \llm{s} can be effective in test generation~\cite{lemieux2023codamosa, deng2023large, deng2023fuzzgpt, schäfer2023adaptive, nie2023learning, ye2021comfort} to produce both syntactically and semantically meaningful inputs using knowledge gained during pre-training.
-In this work, we leverage the powerful code and natural language understanding ability of \llm{s} through prompting to initialize complex corner-case inputs and further augment with traditional mutation-based test generation~\cite{afl, libfuzz, oehlert2005violating} to produce a large set of valid test inputs for rigorous code-synthesis evaluation.

 Figure~\ref{fig:overview} shows the overview of \sys.
-We first take in as input the original dataset containing the \gt implementation as well as the base inputs used for evaluation. \sys then constructs a prompt using the original \gt, several exemplary test inputs as demonstration and a specialized instruction to query \chatgpt and generate high-quality seed inputs. \chatgpt, by following base input formats and inspecting the \gt implementation, can serve as a vehicle to generate valid yet rigorous test inputs to trigger interesting program behaviors.
-These seed inputs then act as a starting point for our type-aware mutation to quickly generate a large number of new test inputs.
-Both the \chatgpt seed inputs and mutated inputs are combined together to form the final test inputs used to extensive evaluate the functional correctness of \llm-generated code.

-Using the complex and diverse test inputs generated, \sys then begins to evaluate the functional correctness of \llm-synthesized code.
-We use differential testing~\cite{mckeeman1998differential} as the oracle to compare the output of the \gt implementation with each \llm-generated solution and filter out any error-prone code synthesized by \llm{s}.
-The set of \llm samples which produce the same output as the \gt across all generated test inputs are considered rigorously tested to perform the desired functionality of the user intent.
-As the final output, \sys obtains a new dataset using the generated high-quality test inputs which can fully evaluate the functional correctness of \llm-synthesized code.
-We now describe each of the sub-approaches in detail.
+We first take in as input the original dataset containing the \gt implementation as well as the base test inputs. \sys starts with constructing a prompt using the original \gt, exemplary test inputs as demonstration, and a specialized instruction to query \chatgpt and generate a set of high-quality seed inputs. \chatgpt, by following base input formats and inspecting the \gt solution, can serve as a vehicle to generate valid yet rigorous test inputs.
+Starting from these seed inputs, we then perform type-aware mutation to quickly generate numerous new inputs together with seed inputs to extensively evaluate the functional correctness of \llm-generated code.
+We use differential testing~\cite{mckeeman1998differential} as the oracle to cross-check the output of the \gt and \llm-generated solution.
+As an option to speed up evaluation, \sys runs set covering to minimize the generated test-suite while preserving the same level of testing effectiveness.
+As the final output, \sys obtains a augmented benchmark using the generated high-quality test inputs to fully evaluate the functional correctness of \llm-synthesized code.